janantala/beyond-adaptive-web-design/README.md

 As we have many types of devices with web access we also have to adapt input methods for them.
 It is not just about screen sizes, but many displays also have touch capabilities, are equiped with microphone, accelerometer, gyroscope or camera.

 Web browsers on TVs are actually really good but the input is terrible so no one uses them.
 Input is much more important to interface design than screen size.
 The input defines what a design needs to do in order to accomplish a task [[6](#references)].
 We also have wearable computers.
 The current Google Glass interface is limited to a floating display above head.
 We don't have full range of motion and, as a result, no spatial cues or depth in the interface.

 There is no one true input for the Web.
 We have to contend with fingers, mice, keyboards, voice and more.
 The challenge for us over the next few years is not designing for one input but many.

 ### Touch

 Touch is no longer just isolated to smartphones and tablets.
-Many big sreens in laptops or desktops nowadays are touch capable.
+Many big screens in laptops or desktops nowadays are touch capable.
 Every desktop design has to be touch-friendly now.

 The optimal touch target size is 7mm, based on the average size of human finger tips and pads.
 CSS2.1 defines a pixel as 1/96 of an inch.
 So 7mm should be 30pixels [[3](#references)].
 However, things aren't so easy because of dynamic viewports.
 It means that input elemtents in website have to be usually bigger.